jcg5g9/Elephant_Microbiome/README.md

 We characterized the Afican elephant gut microbiome (aka, A.E.G.M.), specifically of African Savanna elephants (<i>Loxodonta africana</i>) and African Forest elephants (<i>Loxodonta cyclotis</i>).
 We assessed the relationship of gut microbial composition, including analyses of alpha and beta diversity, with host phylogeny (i.e., species) and habitat type (i.e., forest or savanna) for both species.
 We also assessed the relationship between microbial composition and diet (i.e., crop-raiding vs. non-crop-raiding) within <i>L. africana</i>.

 ## General information on repository structure
 This is a publicly visible GitHub repository storing code (and a small amount of data, although we have done our best to avoid uploading large amounts of data due to the limited storage in GitHub) for Budd & Gunn et al. (2020).
-In the home directory of the repository (Elephant_Microbiome), you will find a README.md file (the source script for this information), the R Project file (Elephant_Microbiome.Rproj), a .gitignore file, and [number] different "analysis" directories, each of which corresponds with a specific analysis conducted in our study:
+In the home directory of the repository (Elephant_Microbiome), you will find a README.md file (the source script for this information), the R Project file (Elephant_Microbiome.Rproj), a .gitignore file, and five different "analysis" directories, each of which corresponds with a specific analysis conducted in our study:

 1) 01_bioinformatic_analysis
 2) 02_data_summary_analysis
 3) 03_core_microbiome_analysis
-4) 04_
+4) 04_microbiome_diversity_analysis
-5) 05_
+5) 05_functional_microbiome_analysis
-6) 06_
-7) 07_

 Within each analysis directory, you will find an R markdown script (.Rmd) with the name of the analysis, which contains all of the code needed to run the full analysis.
 Additionally, you will find one: